wso2/docs-choreo-dev/en/docs/reference/pricing.md

 #### Integration and automation

-Choreo supports the following integration and automation features for all the plans:
+Choreo supports the following integration and automation components for all the plans:

 - Triggers
 - Scheduled jobs

-- 500+ out-of-the-box connectors for integration and automation
+In addition, Choreo supports 500+ out-of-the-box connectors for integration and automation for all the plans.

 #### AI-assisted development